agraff/docker-zero-to-continuous-delivery/my-notes.md

 ## Use the registry API

-(You can use a Docker image to create a registry)
+(You can use a Docker image to start a container that runs a Docker registry)

 $ curl -sL registry.training.local/v2/ | jq .
 	check the registry is running (returns {})